A Boo is a Lot Louder Than a Cheer

 26 x 22 cm.

-This is a powerful technique, but it's not for everyone.
+This is a powerful technique but it’s not for everyone.

-It means throwing yourself into humiliating situations, as many as you can bear, and developing a thick skin in the process.
-It's like getting a flu shot, but instead of one a year, go for one a month.
+It entails throwing yourself into humiliating situations, as many as you can bear, and developing a thick skin in the process.
+It’s like getting a flu shot, but instead of one a year, go for one a month.

 Know the Universe Makes No Mistakes